rtcharity/resources.eahub.org/content/events/guide.md

 For smaller events, you can contact people more personally via email, or ask them for feedback in person at the end.
 When the event is over, debrief with co-organisers about what went well or poorly.
 Try to stay positive, especially if people are tired or put in a lot of effort!

 To avoid forgetting, summarise what happened within a day of the event.
-Not down what went well, what went wrong, any informal feedback you got, and advice for next time.
+Note down what went well, what went wrong, any informal feedback you got, and advice for next time.
 You can brainstorm ways to improve this at your next <a target="_blank" href="/tips/articles/organiser-meetings">organiser meeting</a>.

 Some organisers also choose to keep track of the number of people, the methods of advertising used, and for smaller groups, the names of people that came.